imhicihu/Scopus-metadata/README.md

 # RATIONALE #

-Good practices on metadata insertion on digital assets, according the directives of Scopus
+Good practices on metadata insertion on digital assets, according to the directives of Scopus

 ### What is this repository for? ###